rudrat0319/Email-Scheduling-Tool/README.md

 This repository contains a **backend-first implementation** of an email scheduling system inspired by real-world email infrastructure.
 The system is designed to reliably schedule and send emails at scale using **BullMQ delayed jobs (no cron)**, **Redis**, and **PostgreSQL**, with strong guarantees around **persistence, idempotency, concurrency, and rate limiting**.

-Due to time constraints close to the deadline, the primary focus of this submission is the **backend architecture and core scheduling logic**.
-The backend is fully structured to support the required frontend, deployment, and demo with minimal additional work.

 ---

 ## Tech Stack